itaysk/agentfile/docs/reference/reference.md

 ### System Prompt

-Use `spec.systemPrompt` for standing instructions that apply before the user prompt.
+Use `spec.systemPrompt` for standing instructions that define the agent's charecter and behavior.
 System prompt content is supplied with a [source object](#sources).

 ```yaml